otaviof/vault-intro/README.md

 ## Retrieving Secrets

-In order to automate the process of Vault authentication and data retrieval, we have a number of tooling to consider.
+In order to automate the process of Vault authentication and data retrieval, we have a number of options to consider.
 Most of them are employed as a `init-container` in Kubernetes, so they would run before the actual application to download sensitive data, and the application would then read from a shared location.